What is Native Advertising?

 Publications and websites are not the only places where the native advertisement can be placed- online PR sites such as PRNewswire, PRLog, Businesswire which is seen by blog publishers, journalists, and editors.
 They are pioneers in commercial news distribution throughout the world.
 Perhaps, a journalist may get a story idea from your release posted on these PR news sites that could sow the seed of a good business story or technology story.

-Pay attention to quality and relevance of the native advertising
+2. Pay attention to the quality and relevance of the native advertising

 Work with publishers who have great content on their site who are willing to collaborate with marketers, and ride piggyback on the brand equity of the website and their content.
 This ensures that the marketer gets visibility through high ranking pages.